Governance Chain

 The conversation that drives it

-You don't type commands in sequence — you tell Claude what you need, and Claude runs the right step.
+You don't type commands in sequence — you say what you need, and the model runs the right step.

 "Write a PRD for Stripe webhook delivery with retry logic and idempotency"